r-bakes/cs5416-final-project/profiling.md

 Batch=4: 0.8 + 0.323 + \~(2.873 × 4) = 12.3 GB
 Batch=5: 0.8 + 0.323 + \~(2.873 × 5) = 15.0 GB -> (exceeds limit)

 \*Regarding the 85% limit set.
 In a production system, we would likely have autoscaling of compute nodes, triggered on some kind of resource consumption metric such as this memory utilization being hit.
-Technically, the naive pipeline script only has a single worker time so we could push this to 4 to maximize resource utilization and we would be guaranteed safety, however, in a production system we would not have that guarantee of a single worker.
-Additionally, it provides a buffer if a particular batched of requests all consume an unforseen, larger memory quantity.
+Technically, the naive pipeline script only has a single worker so we could push this to 4 to maximize resource utilization and we would be guaranteed safety assuming scaling assumptions are conservative enough, however, in a production system we would not have that guarantee of a single worker.
+Additionally, it provides a buffer if a particular batched of requests all consume an larger memory quantity.

 ## Experiment 2: Initial split of monolith across 3 nodes